top of page

 Pre-Dental Program Requirements at Pacific

 Meeting all of the requirements will only guarantee an interview, not a seat, into the Arthur A. Dugoni School of Dentistry.
-On top of the requirements below, all pre-dental students must also take the Dental Admission Test (DAT) and get a minimum score of 18 in all categories.
+On top of the requirements below, all pre-dental students must also take the Dental Admission Test (DAT) and get a minimum score of 18 in all categories (or a minimum score of 20 in all categories for 4+3).

 APPLICATIONS / DAT SCORES MUST BE SUBMITTED BY SEPTEMBER 1ST